 Women's Opening and Closing Tournaments

 These special two days, one in the spring and one in the fall, are a great way to enjoy 9 holes of golf in a relaxed and easy-going environment, followed by a casual luncheon.
 Both events are morning shotgun starts with a scramble format to encourage play by women of all skill levels.
-Dates and information will be announced via member e-blast newsletter and will also be included on the online Club Calendar.
+Dates and information will be announced via member e-blast newsletter.
+Details are also included on the online Club Calendar and Member Event Sign-Up page.

 Tuesday Morning League: Weekly games, 9 or 18 holes.
 New foursomes each week.
 A different "fun" game each week adds some extra interest while still allowing you to play by the Rules of Golf.
 League open to members and public players.